corazzi/corazzi/CV.md

 ---

 ## Professional Summary
-I am a Senior Full Stack Software Engineer with over a decade of experience building, maintaining, and scaling software solutions across healthcare, retail, and the public sector.
+I am a Senior Full Stack Software Engineer with over a decade of experience designing, building, and scaling software across healthcare, retail, and the public sector.
+My core expertise lies in Laravel and Vue, supported by deep proficiency in PHP and JavaScript and a strong grasp of modern architectural patterns and DevOps practices.

-My core expertise lies in Laravel and Vue, though I am more than comfortable with PHP and JavaScript as languages in their own right.
-I have used PHP professionally since 5.2 and seen the language and ecosystem mature.
-I am keen on keeping up-to-date with the latest versions of languages, frameworks, and tooling.

-Over the years, I have led projects that range from high-traffic consumer-facing APIs to complex NHS integrations, while also mentoring junior developers, establishing CI/CD pipelines, and driving digital innovation.

-My career reflects a consistent focus on solving real-world problems.
-I like to take ownership of projects to the point I'm able to become dedicated to their evolution and successes.

-I pride myself on writing comprehensive pull requests and documentation that provide clear and easy to follow setup and testing guidelines.
+I’ve led the delivery of high-traffic APIs, large-scale integrations, and data-driven applications, including complex NHS projects and consumer platforms serving tens of thousands of users.
+I’m comfortable owning solutions end-to-end — from architecture and implementation through to deployment and performance optimisation — and have driven improvements that increased reporting performance by an order of magnitude.

+Beyond coding, I care about building healthy engineering cultures: mentoring developers, improving CI/CD pipelines, and championing secure, maintainable, and well-documented systems.
+I’m most motivated by roles where engineers are trusted to take ownership, influence direction, and contribute directly to product and business success.

 ---